 Chinese herbs are prescribed to harmonise or correct imbalanced energy, qi that runs through invisible meridians in the body.
-The herbs used are imported from China where their use dates back at least two thousand years.
-Chinese herbal medicines are successful in treating a range of disorders, particularly gynaecological and gastrointestinal disorders.
+The herbs used are usually imported from China where their use dates back at least 2000 years.
+Chinese herbal medicines have been shown to have positive effects in assisting with a range of disorders, such as gynaecological and digestive/gastrointestinal disorders.

-Using the natural properties and flavours of medicinal substances to restore and balance the entire body energy.
-For over 3000 years, it has played an important role in preventing and treating disease as well as improving longevity.
-Chinese Herbal Medicine treats any disorders and diseases through internal or external absorption.
-Since Chinese herbs have different tastes, properties, natures, functions and entering channels, they can affect the flow of Qi and blood, and the balance of Yin and Yang of the human body.
+Using only natural properties and flavours of medicinal substances, we are able to help restore the imbalance of the body's energy.
+For over 3000 years in China, it has played an important role in preventing disease as well as improving longevity.
+Chinese Herbal Medicine may help treat any disorder or diseases through internal or external absorption.
+Since Chinese herbs have different tastes, properties, natures, functions and enter different channel pathways, they can affect the flow of qi and blood, and the balance of Yin and Yang of the body.

 - Colds & Flu, Cough

 - Eczema and psoriasis

 - Hepatic (liver) disorders

 - Cardiovascular disorders

 - Diabetes, High cholesterol